ShaggyTech/nhtsa-api-wrapper/packages/lib/README.md

 (VIN) in the United States and Canada.
 It can also be used to get all models of a make, to decode WMIs, get all makes for a certain year, and more.

-A list of all 24 VPIC endpoints can be found in the [NHTSA API Endpoints](#nhtsa-api-endpoints) section.

 ## Documentation

 ### [https://shaggytech.com/nhtsa-api-wrapper](https://shaggytech.com/nhtsa-api-wrapper/)